Q: When is endowment payout distributed?

 Q: What is the IAC?

-A: The “IAC” is the Infrastructure and Administrative Charge.
-It will help offset some of the central costs that the University incurs to support endowed activities, such as building maintenance, administrative services, information systems, and financial systems.
-This is a common cost accounting practice that was reviewed and approved by our Office of General Counsel.
+A: The “IAC” is the Infrastructure and Administrative Charge which helps offset some of the central costs that the University incurs to support endowed activities, such as building maintenance, administrative services, information systems, and financial systems.
 The Princeton University Board of Trustees approved the establishment of the Infrastructure and Administrative Charge at its January 2011 meeting.
 Review the full Infrastructure and Administrative Charge Policy.

 Q: How do you charge the IAC?